 The villages in the national park are set on steep hillsides but that doesn’t stop the people from farming the land.
-They seem to do it mostly by hand or with horse powered equipment.
+They seem to do it mostly by hand or with horse-powered equipment.

 There seem to be very few pets in Romania but a whole lot of dogs.
-Some are free roaming and others are chained up or in pens for part of the time.
+Some are free-roaming and others are chained up or in pens for part of the time.
 It seems a bit cruel to our perception but we didn’t see a single skinny or truly bad-natured dog during the trip.

 The hills echo back the barking of dogs and you can hear it pretty much all of the time, even throughout the night.

-Heating and cooking is often powered by wood fire but most of the houses are wired with electricity and phone lines.
+Heating and cooking are often powered by wood fire but most of the houses are wired with electricity and phone lines.
 The phone lines seem fairly unpredictable though since both the phone and internet cut out during our stay – our hosts said it was probably something to do with all the rain during the previous two days.
 They said it with a shrug like it was normal and not something to be too concerned about.
-With a stack of wood outside the barn and the peaceful sound of nature how could anyone be worried?
+With a stack of wood outside the barn and the peaceful sound of nature, how could anyone be worried?

 I don’t know the breeds of chickens they have in the area but they all came with feathered feet.
-You seem them on the road, in pens, and even poking around the only shop in town like these three.
+You see them on the road, in pens, and even poking around the only shop in town like these three.
 The “shop” was in someone’s basement and had a few dusty shelves of packaged essentials and cases of drinks.

 When the fog rolled in the vistas are obscured and the old barns and buildings take on an eerie feel.
 When I took this photo the only sound you could hear was the crunch of our feet on the path and the sound of the bells tied around the necks of unseen livestock.